-Elgregoe (Greg Britt) made the decision to combine magic and education came while still in the midst of an illustrious career as a performing magician.
+Elgregoe (Greg Britt) made the decision to combine magic and education while still in the midst of an illustrious career as a performing magician.

 Years ago, Elgregoe was immersed in conversation with a friend.
 The friend was a school principal, and frustrated by the phenomenon of school-yard bullying.
 At a loss, he jokingly challenged Elgregoe to make bullying disappear with his magic.

 That single comment sparked an idea, and Elgregoe has been working in schools, educating children with the fun of magic, ever since.
-After researching the issue of bullying in schools and talking to teachers and friends, he created a unique way to inspire and encourage children towards a taking a positive attitude in school, and in life.
+After researching the issue of bullying in schools and talking to teachers and friends, he created a unique way to inspire and encourage children towards taking a positive attitude in school, and in life.